mikalai-hryb/notes/terraform.md

 Collection variables contain more than one value.

-* list: A sequence of values of the same type.
+* list(...): A sequence of values of the same type.
+The keyword list is a shorthand for list(any).
-* map: A lookup table, matching keys to values, all of the same type.
+* map(...): A lookup table, matching keys to values, all of the same type.
+The keyword map is a shorthand for map(any).
-* set: An unordered collection of unique values, all of the same type.
+* set(...): An unordered collection of unique values, all of the same type.
+It does not have any secondary identifier.

 ### What are structural types?

 Structural types have a fixed number of values that can be of different types.

-* tuple: A fixed-length sequence of values of specified types.
+* tuple(...): A fixed-length sequence of values of specified types.
-* object: A lookup table, matching a fixed set of keys to values of specified types.
+* object(...): A lookup table, matching a fixed set of keys to values of specified types.

+Sructural types require a schema as an argument, to specify which types are allowed for which elements.

 ### What are complex types?